Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 - · Open it in Excel.

-Finding spammy URLs to delete
+Start your site conversions audit by finding spammy URLs to delete

 You should now have a list of all indexed URLs open in Excel.